dailytutorfor.you

 1. Let the Agent Ask Questions

 Don't answer with "just code it".
-The more detailed the brainstorming, the better the results.
+The more detailed the brainstorming, the better the result.

 Take time to read the design doc.
 It's easier to correct at this stage than after code is written.